vital987/vubuntu/README.md

 ## **Warnings :**
   * [ ! ] $VNC_TITLE value should be without spaces.
   * [ ! ] $VNC_PASS value should be without spaces.
-  * [ ! ] The project takes a minute or two to load on Railway after the deployment, till that it will show 404 error, be patient.
   * [ ! ] The whole project runs as a root user in a docker container.
+  * [ ! ] Using VNC/Remote Desktops are strictly prohibited/banned on many free PaaS platforms.
+  * [ ! ] Deploy/Use at your own risk & responsibility!